Kiel1mcc/LeaseQuote/README.md

     libgdk-pixbuf2.0-0 libffi-dev shared-mime-info
 ```

+If you open the project in the included **devcontainer**, these packages are
+installed automatically when the container is created.

 Do **not** run the file directly with `python lease_app.py`.
 Session state and
 other features only work when launching the app through the `streamlit` command.